Tourism: Ancient

+A panoramic view of the interior of the Luxor temple, Luxor, Egypt.

 Travel outside a person's local area for leisure was largely confined to wealthy classes, who at times travelled to distant parts of the world, to see great buildings and works of art, learn new languages, experience new cultures, enjoy pristine nature and to taste different cuisines.
 As early as Shulgi, however, kings praised themselves for protecting roads and building way stations for travellers.
 Travelling for pleasure can be seen in Egypt as early on as 1500 BC.
 Ancient Roman tourists during the Republic would visit spas and coastal resorts such as Baiae.
 The Roman upper class used to spend their free time on land or at sea and travelled to their villa urbana or villa maritima.
 Numerous villas were located in Campania, around Rome and in the northern part of the Adriatic as in Barcola near Trieste.
 Pausanias wrote his Description of Greece in the second century AD.
 In ancient China, nobles sometimes made a point of visiting Mount Tai and, on occasion, all five Sacred Mountains.